Skip to content

 Whether you’re traveling for a short time, or you’re a potential digital nomad/remote worker, internet speed is a critical issue.
 Slow/unstable internet is a potential dealbreaker for many people.
 Folks need to have some semblance of what to expect in Central America.
 And that’s where we come in.

 We went to Ookla, the internet speed test guys, to check their latest global index of mobile and fixed broadband speeds from around the world.
 It’s been a while since I’ve done this and I wanted to see how Central America’s performance compared to the rest of the world right now.
-The latest info from Ookla is from June 2023 – they generally update in the second half of each month with data from the previous month.
+The latest info from Ookla is from December 2023 – they generally update around halfway through each month with data from the previous month.

 First, it’s important to say that compared to the rest of the world, Central America performs rather poorly.

-The highest ranking country in Central America for fixed broadband speed is Panama, at number 26 in the world, which, admittedly, isn’t too shabby.
-For mobile speeds, Costa Rica ranks highest in the region, at 78th in the world.
+The highest ranking country in Central America for fixed broadband speed is Panama, at number 25 in the world, which, admittedly, isn’t too shabby.
+For mobile speeds, Guatemala ranks highest in the region, at 74th in the world.

-These rankings are still a far cry from countries like the UAE, Qatar, and Kuwait (top three fastest mobile speeds) and Singapore, the UAE, and Chile (top three fastest fixed broadband speeds).
-Nice to have a LatAm country right up there, though – congrats to Chile.
+These rankings are still a far cry from countries like the UAE, Qatar, and Kuwait (top three fastest mobile speeds) and Singapore, Hong Kong, and Monaco (top three fastest fixed broadband speeds).
+The fastest mobile speed in Latin America is Uruguay at 32nd in the world, with Chile (4th in the world) having the fastest LatAm fixed broadband speed.

 Unless you’re prepared to spend some money, your internet speeds in Central America will be slower than many places, which is something to consider.
 But it’s not all bad.
 Internet speed has improved dramatically over the years in Central America, all across the region.